 Kangaroo Island Wildlife Park & the 2020 Fires

 As you make your way to the Kangaroo Island Wildlife Park you can’t help but notice how close the bushfires came to the park.
-As the surrounding area was evacuated, the owner of Kangaroo Island Wildlife Park, Sam Mitchell, four other volunteers and a few managers of the army instead prepared to fight.
+As the surrounding area was evacuated, the owner of Kangaroo Island Wildlife Park, Sam Mitchell, four other volunteers and a few members of the army instead prepared to fight.
 They could not get the animals out to safety quickly enough, so they decided to fight the fire instead.
 Thanks to their efforts the park was spared.
 The flames went right around them before continuing to reek havoc on Kangaroo Island, where eventually about half of the entire island was burnt.

 In those fires, millions of animals were killed, and thousands more were injured.
 It is estimated that before the fines there were 50000 koalas on Kangaroo Island, now there are only around 8500.
 In the immediate aftermath, about 600 koalas alone were brought to the wildlife park for emergency care and rehabilitation.
 Not all of them could be saved, but since then, more than 200 have been released back into the wild.
 Many more will live in the wildlife park for the rest of their lives.
 These koalas had injuries that are too severe to allow them to live in the wild or they are joeys who were too young to learn the skills they needed before being orphaned.
 Visitors will meet some of the koalas during the keeper talks and learn their stories.